 - No fee is charged for the information provided;

 - The IT Law Clinic is not regulated by the Law Society of Ireland or the Legal Services Regulatory Authority, it does not hold itself out to be a solicitors' practice and is not providing legal advice.

 Information for Incoming Students

 The IT Law Clinic seminars and workshops are scheduled for 2 hours per week throughout semester 2.
-In accordance with the module description, students must have a minimum of 80% attendance at seminars and workshops.
-In addition to the two-hour seminar, students must work in teams on assigned queries from tech startups for approximately four hours each week.
+In addition to the two-hour seminar, students must work in groups on assigned queries from startups for approximately four hours each week.
 A high level of active engagement with the module will be required throughout the semester.
 You may need to research areas of law with which you are not familiar.

 Absolute confidentiality will be required – students must not reveal any information to others about clinic activities, except in very general terms as will be explained at seminars.